bredmor/comment-analyzer/README.md

 ## License

-CommentAnalyzer is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details
+CommentAnalyzer is licensed under the MIT License - see the [LICENSE](LICENSE) file for details